KarlUndheim/THESIS/README.md

 ## Acknowledgements
 First I want to thank Gefei Kong @Alessiacosmos for her help during the thesis.
 I also want to credit her work with the simpleview model, which was implemented by her.
 Furthermore, ChatGPT has been used as a copilot throughout the coding, as stated in the thesis.
-Some key implementations not stated in the ai declarations are highlighted in the code.

 ## Overview
 This repository shows the code used for the experiments in my thesis.
 The code is presented as-is for transparency and documentation purposes.